wizeline/wize-docs/engineering-culture/engineering-management-talking-points.md

 3. Is performing to the best of their abilities.
 4. Is making sound technical decisions.
 5. Is autonomous and can make quick informed decisions.
-6. Is made by the best talent; aiding in our interview process to select only the best people.
+6. Has the best talent by actively participating in the recruiting and interviewing process.
 7. Continues their growth.
 Helping team members define and pursue a career path within the company.

 ## The Benefits to the Culture